FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 1 – Prepare/02-Preparing FAIR Learning Objects/02-Preparing FAIR Learning Objects.md

 Creative Commons offer a wiki page with the [Recommended practices for attribution](https://wiki.creativecommons.org/wiki/Recommended_practices_for_attribution).

-Some examples on great attribution provided on the Creative Commons wiki page are:
+Some examples on attribution provided on the Creative Commons wiki page are:

 - Image attribution
 > "[Creative Commons 10th Birthday Celebration San Francisco](http://www.flickr.com/photos/sixteenmilesofstring/8256206923/in/set-72157632200936657)" by [Timothy Vollmer](http://www.flickr.com/photos/sixteenmilesofstring/) is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/)